 Age of Product’s Food for Thought of August 14th, 2016—shared with 3,929 peers—finally explains why Scrum sucks, sort of, and whether agile is really about change.
 We learn to better understand Scrum aficionados, and that we have had so far a completely twisted understanding of technical debt.

 We also learn how to build teams that can cope with today’s complexity, and that we should avoid falling for the innovator’s bias.
-Good news is, though, that poker is a great training for product management.
+The good news is, though, that poker is great training for product management.
 (I knew it…)

 We then dive deep into product roadmap strategies, and that the senior leadership needs to embrace Steve Blank, too, and get out of the building to test new ideas.

 Last, but not least, we revisit the state of holacracy at Zappos.com, and get a better understanding of what companies can learn from the human immune system to last at least a century.
 Enjoy a great Sunday!